sasdallas/reduceOS/README.md

 Scary!
 I wouldn't do this, but it's possible.
 Here are some issues I've encountered:

 **reduceOS will commonly fail to initialize a video driver.** If this happens you'll see the message that says "BIOS call failed".
 To fix this, add `--force_vga` to the boot arguments in GRUB (the only way you'll see the BIOS call failed message is with this anyways)
--  **IMPORTANT:** The kernel's bootloader will automatically ask GRUB for a framebuffer in 1024x768x32 mode.
+-  **IMPORTANT:** The kernel's bootloader will automatically (at default configuation) ask GRUB for a framebuffer in 1024x768x32 mode.
 If GRUB provides this, it will set the mode and render it useless.
-To fix this, you can remove the VESA framebuffer multiboot sections from bootstrap.
+To fix this, you can add the `-DFORCE_VGA` argument in `source/kernel/build/i386.mk`.
+See there for more details.

 **Modules such as the prototype AHCI driver will fail to load.** Use the boot argument `--skip_modules=<filename>` to skip these modules.
 This should work.